PINTO0309/Keras-OneClassAnomalyDetection/README.md

 The overall flow is as shown in the figure below.
 ![16](media/16.png)
 Since the calculation load is not high, it is possible to complete all processes with RaspberryPi.
-However, in order to download CIFAR 10, it needs to be processed by a terminal connected to the network.
+However, in order to download CIFAR10, it needs to be processed by a terminal connected to the network.
 ### 10-4.Acquisition of learning image data
 First, you take pictures for learning.
 Please take a picture along the following notes.